witosh/learn-by-examples/README.md

  	- Contract between hashCode() and equals().
  	- Difference between static and dynamic loadig in Java.
  	- Types of references in Java.
- - **Java-collections**
+ - **java-collections**
  	- Differences between HashMap and TreeMap.
+(To be extended)
  	- Differences between LinkedList and ArrayList.
+(To be extended)
  - **java-streams**
  	- What's lazy evaluation in stream?

 Topics to be presented:
+- HashSet vs TreeSet
+- what's hexagonal architecture,
+- what's package-lock.json (Angular)
+- what's singleton
+- synchronization and concurrency in Java
+- linked list
+- double liked list
+- HashMap
+- TreeMap
+- what's red black tree
+- what's hash table
+- what's SOP and CORS
+- inheritance in hibernate
+- how java pass arguments in methods,
+- static keyword in Java